n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Jira/README.md

 ### How to fetch issues for a specific project?

 The 'Get All' operation returns all the issues from Jira.
-To fetch issues of a particualr project you need to use JQL (Jira Query Language).
+To fetch issues of a particular project, you need to use JQL (Jira Query Language).

-For example, if you want to receive all the issues of a project named `n8n`, follow the steps metioned below
+For example, if you want to receive all the issues of a project named `n8n`, follow the steps mentioned below
 - Select 'Get All' from the ***Operation*** dropdown list.
-- Toggle ***Return All*** to ture.
+- Toggle ***Return All*** to true.
 - Click on ***Add Option*** and select 'JQL'.
 - Enter `project=n8n` in the ***JQL*** field.
 This query will fetch all the issues in the project named `n8n`.
 Enter your project name instead of `n8n` to fetch all the issues for your project.

-You can refer the [official documentation](https://www.atlassian.com/software/jira/guides/expand-jira/jql) on JQL to learn more about queries.
+You can refer to the [official documentation](https://www.atlassian.com/software/jira/guides/expand-jira/jql) on JQL to learn more about queries.

 ## Further Reading